Early Childhood Education

-- Synthesize conceptual understandings of children, theory, content, technology and sociocultural contexts into meaningful activities and opportunities for learning with all pre-K-to-grade-three students.
+- Synthesize conceptual understandings of children, theory, content, technology and sociocultural contexts into meaningful activities and opportunities for learning with all preK-to-grade-five students.

-- Engage in the habit of self-assessment in order to continually uncover unknown possibilities in children’s learning, classroom practice, educational theory and one’s own teaching identity in the local and global context.
+- Engage in the habit of self-assessment to continually uncover unknown possibilities in children’s learning, classroom practice, educational theory and one’s own teaching identity in the local and global context.

 - Become committed to the children and their learning, the families and the local community while having an awareness of the global context; engage in continuous self-improvement and lifelong learning.

-- Apply skills, knowledge and dispositions to challenge “questionable” policies that limit opportunities for all children.
+- Apply skills, knowledge, and dispositions to challenge policies that limit opportunities for all children.

-- Utilize research and theory to develop varied and effective pedagogies and assessments that will positively impact all students’ learning (learning and teaching is a transdisciplinary practice).
+- Utilize research and theory to develop varied and effective pedagogies and assessments that will positively impact all students’ learning through a transdisciplinary practice.

 - Advocate as ethical leaders and moral agents striving for social justice,

-- Acknowledges and practices multiple, multi-ethnic, multicultural, multiracial, multi- social and -economic and multilingual perspectives in a global society.
+- Acknowledge and practice multiple, multi-ethnic, multicultural, multiracial, multi- social and -economic and multilingual perspectives in a global society.